 All safety restraints in the vehicle are combination lap and shoulder belts.
-All of the passenger combination lap and shoulder belts have three types of locking modes described below:
+The driver safety belt has the first locking mode and the passenger safety belts have both types of locking modes described as follows:

 Vehicle sensitive mode

 This is the normal retractor mode, which allows free shoulder belt length adjustment to your movements and locking in response to vehicle movement.
 For example, if the driver brakes suddenly or turns a corner sharply, or the vehicle receives an impact of approximately 5 mph (8 km/h) or more, the combination safety belts will lock to help reduce forward movement of the driver and passengers.